Hauteclere/wsl2_walkthrough/readme.md

 1. ### You need to have an active internet connection.
     *These instructions require you to download files from the internet in order to upgrade your computer's functionality.
 You'll need to have uninterrupted access to an internet connection with decent bandwidth, that will let you download without running up enormous data charges.*
 1. ### You need to be running Windows 10 as your operating system.
     *This one is non-negotiable I'm afraid, although for most people it won't be a problem.
 WSL is only supported in Windows 10, and there's really no good substitute.
 Trust me when I say that you want to be running Windows 10 anyway - accept no imitators.
-If you think you'll have trouble getting Windows 10 on your device, contact the teaching team on Discord for help.* :)
+If you think you'll have trouble getting Windows 10 on your device, contact the mentors on Slack for help.* :)
 1. ### You need to have your OS relatively up to date.
     **You'll need at least version 2004 in order to continue with this walkthrough.**
     *I know it can be annoying to stay on top of Windows updates - sometimes you don't feel like restarting your PC, or you can't spare the bandwidth for downloading the update.
-But we are studying Cyber Security in this course, and I promise you: nothing compromises your security like an out-of-date OS.
 I recommend taking the time now to install however many updates you have waiting.
 It'll make staying up to date in the future easier, and it'll make your PC smile.*
     1. #### Checking what version of Windows 10 you have installed:
         To check your version and build number, press ```Windows Logo Key + R```, type ```winver```, and select ```OK```.
 A window should pop up with the version and license details of your OS.
 If it lists a version number lower than 2004, you'll definitely need to update before continuing.
     1. #### Updating Windows If Necessary